mesumbinshaukat/Private-Search-Engine/README.md

 2. **Parse Phase** (02:00 - 03:00)
    - Extract structured data from raw HTML
    - Normalize URLs and detect duplicates
-   - Filter invalid records
+   - **Global Duplicate Check**: Skips any URL or content hash already existing in any category.

 3. **Index Phase** (03:00 - 04:00)
-   - Group records by category
+   - Fetch existing records from Google Drive
-   - Enforce minimum 1000 records per category
+   - Merge with new local records and deduplicate
-   - Remove data older than 5 days
+   - Enforce 5-day age limit (records > 5 days are purged)
-   - Generate deterministic JSON files
+   - Generate timestamped JSON files if an index for today already exists

 4. **Cleanup Phase** (04:00 - 04:30)
    - Remove temporary crawl data